Stuttgart, Germany is home to the world’s largest pig museum featuring over 40,000 pigs in 28 theme rooms.

-The Pig Museum was one of the places on my list of Travel New Year’s Resolutions to travel closer to home.
+It was one of the places on my list of Travel New Year’s Resolutions to travel closer to home.

 Pigs have been kept as domestic animals for over 9000 years, with the oldest evidence found in south eastern Turkey.
 Any guesses about the world’s largest producer of pork?
 Hint, it’s not Germany, but………….China!
 China produces ~ 50% of all the world’s pork!
 You’re not likely to find pigs in Islamic countries though.
-Afghanistan’s pig population totals 1 and that pig is in the Kabul Zoo.
+Afghanistan’s pig population totals 1 and that one is in the Kabul Zoo.

 The Pig Museum also featured lots of pig art.
-Life sized bronzed pigs, pig sculptures, pig portraits and lots of pig figurines.
-One of my favorite pieces of pig art was the photo on the left which is a reenactment of a scene from the bible, but I’m not sure which one.
+Life sized bronzed pigs, sculptures, portraits and lots of figurines.
+One of my favorite pieces of art was the photo on the left which is a reenactment of a scene from the bible, but I’m not sure which one.
 This sign was only in German and J.P. was having a hard time translating it compounded by the fact that neither of us has read the bible for a while.

 Another thing I enjoyed about the museum was a country chart of the world’s biggest pork eaters.
 Surprisingly Germany is not in the top 3!
 Those honors go to: 1) Austria 2)Spain 3) Serbia.
 Germany came in 4th, Canada was 27th.
 (These figures are from 2005.)